 Emer Doran's life was torn apart when her sister, Kitty, drowned.
 Her body was never recovered.
 Twenty years later, Emer sees a woman who is the image of Kitty.
 In that brief moment, Emer is convinced - her sister is alive.
 Dee Doran jumps at the chance to get to know her long-lost cousin when Emer calls asking to meet.
 But it is not the happy family reunion Dee had expected.
 Emer is desperate for Dee's help to find out what really happened to Kitty.
 As Dee works to uncover the truth, one thing becomes clear: there is a tangled web of lies that date back many years.
 And those with the answers are determined to keep their secrets at any cost.
 A tense and gripping crime thriller perfect for fans of Alex Marwood and Fiona Barton.

 About the author.

-Sheila Bugler is an award-winning Irish writer living in Eastbourne.
+Sheila grew up in a small town in the west of Ireland.
+After studying Psychology at University College Galway (now called NUI Galway) she left Ireland and worked as an EFL teacher, travelling to Italy, Spain, Germany, Holland and Argentina.
 She is the author of a series of crime novels featuring DI Ellen Kelly.
-Alongside her writing career, Sheila works in corporate communications, and also runs creative writing courses.
-She is a mentor on the WoMentoring programme and reviews crime fiction for crimesquad.com.
-She loves public speaking and takes part in literary festivals whenever she gets the chance.
-She is also a regular guest on BBC Radio Sussex.
-LPA controls: Translation On behalf of: MBA Literary Agents Publisher:Canelo (editor: Louise Cullen)Publication:March 2021Material:Finished copiesLength:368 pages
+The novels are set in South East London, an area she knows and loves.
+She now lives in Eastbourne, on the beautiful East Sussex coast.
+Eastbourne is the location for her series of crime novels featuring investigative journalist Dee Doran.
+When she's not writing, Sheila does corporate writing and storytelling, she runs creative writing courses, is a tutor for the Writers Bureau and is a mentor on the WoMentoring programme.
+She reviews crime fiction for crimesquad.com and she is a regular guest on BBC Radio Sussex.
+She is married with two children.
+LPA controls: Translation On behalf of: MBA Literary Agents Publisher: Canelo (editor: Louise Cullen) Publication: March 2021 Material: Finished copies Length: 368 pages